-The more benevolent Holle from central Germany is thought to live on the hohen Meissner Mountain.
+This benevolent Holle from central Germany is thought to live on the hohen Meissner Mountain.
 Her home is in the Frau Holle lake (Frau Holle Teich) on the mountain, and children live with her in the lake before they are born.

 When you follow the trail number 4 you’ll find a cave called the Kitzkammer.
 (Cat chamber)

 The cats of Frau Holle were actually girls who had been lazy, so Frau Holle had taken them and turned them into cats to live and work for her for a certain time.
 In more ancient tales she’s also associated with the Wild Hunt, a ghostly or supernatural group of huntsmen passing in wild pursuit. (in the winter months) People encountering the Hunt might also be abducted to the underworld or the fairy kingdom.